hypertidy/hypertidy/README.md

 * 3. simplicial complex forms

 The last two here include vertex-topology, in that each vertex is a unique coordinate and may be referenced multiple times.
 1 is a special case for transition between path based forms

+There are several required forms.
+It's not clear to me that the below is a sequence, for example arc-node is not necessarily a good pathway from 3 to 5, since 4 is an specialization of planar linear forms for polygons or networks, not an required intermediate.

+1 and 2 suffer from requiring an implicit or structural order for the sequence of coordinates within a path.

+1. Paths in multiple tables with a form of structure index, a *run-length* map.
+This is what sc_coord, sc_path, and sc_object provide.
+2. Relational paths, no structural index and no de-duplication, all that is needed is vertex, path, object.
+3. Relational paths normalized by vertex, requires a path_link_vertex table to link the path and de-duplicated vertices.
+4. Relational paths normalized by vertex and by path.
+It's probably never worth normalizing a polgonal path, but it is worth it for arc-node models, such as TopoJSON, OSM ways, and the data at the core of the maps package.
+5. Relational directed linear segments, first form treats segments in the way that 2 treat coordinates - no de-duplication, and so the path is record with the segment ID.
+6. Relational undirected linear segments, this second form de-duplicates segments, ignoring their orientation, and requires a new link table between segment and path (that is where the orientatoin could be stored, if it's needed).
+(This is what TopoJSON does, storing a 1 or -1 for orientation.
+7. Relational triangles, composed of segments.
+8. Relational triangles, forget the segments.
+9. Higher forms?